 I do not live in the United States?
 Can I still take Birth Boot Camp online classes?
 Do I have to pay extra shipping?

 As long as you can stream video, you can take Birth Boot Camp online classes.
-There is no extra charge to ship out of the United States.
-Your materials will also arrive in a Priority Mail envelope.
+If you choose to purchase a class workbook, there is no extra charge to ship out of the United States.

 Unfortunately, we cannot accept your FSA card, but you will receive a receipt with your materials.
 You should be able to turn in your receipt for reimbursement.

 Donna Ryan, the founder of Birth Boot Camp, teaches the classes with Sarah Clark, co-curriculum-writer and instructor trainer.
 Classes are laid out morning-talk-show style, and they are interesting and interactive.
 Donna and Sarah have known each other for many years, even before becoming childbirth educators.
 Their chemistry is obvious, as they have been told at instructor trainings, watching them teach is like watching a morning talk show.
 When they recently re-recorded the Birth Boot Camp classes, they decided to run with what already comes so naturally.